getapper/generator-g-next/README.md

 - yup validation support
 - _form basic components based on MUI and react-hook-form

+### yo g-next:pkg-spa

+#### dependencies: pkg-core

+It installs everything needed to add an SPA page into the Next application.\
+In particular it will install:
+- react-router-dom libs
+- redux libs plus plugins
+- axios for ajax support

 ### yo g-next:model

+#### dependencies: pkg-core

 It creates a new model inside `./models/server` or `./models/client` folder, depending on the usage of the model, client if it is supposed to run in the frontend in React, server if it supposed to run in the backend with NodeJS.\
 Having different folders and files (even to represent the same entity) from backend and frontend avoids issues when loading browser-related code in the backend code, or file-system-related code in the frontend.

+### yo g-next:scene

+#### dependencies: pkg-spa

+It creates a new scene for the specified SPA.

 ### yo g-next:page